pudly/schmopera-hugo/content/articles/renee-fleming-brings-a-new-luster-to-dumbarton-oaks.md

 With barely a breath following the Corigilano pianist Robert Ainsley began "Calm thou my soul...Convey me to some peaceful shore" from Handel's _Alexander Balus_, Cleopatra's poignant lament for peace of mind, in which Fleming produced sparkling ornamentation.
 This completed an opening duo that aptly reflected the circumstances.
 Sharing with us that Handel and Corigilano had composed these emotionally compatible works 300 years apart, the room's resonant acoustics emphasized its emptiness when Fleming spoke.
 But how her singing filled it.

+> We were treated to early video footage from Fleming's home and school days which was not unwelcome.

 More Handel followed with Delilah's "To fleeting pleasures make your court" from  _Samson_ and "Endless pleasure, endless love" from his _Semele_, both rendered with mischievous spirit as they lifted the mood and completed the baroque portion of the recital.
 Fleming's sense of atmosphere and character was gracefully calibrated to the music salon setting, a quality that would avail itself in various guises throughout the recital.

 This being the second in the MET Stars Live series, following Jonas Kaufmann at Polling Abbey outside Munich, it appears that the recitals will include video segments highlighting the singers' MET appearances along with low-key hosting by the the company's reigning Brünnhilde, [Christine Goerke](/talking-with-singers-christine-goerke/).
 With an eye to PBS, where the series will eventually land, these segments might best serve as an opening act or as one centrally placed intermission.
 As employed they interrupt the flow.
 We were, however, treated to early video footage from Fleming's home and school days which was not unwelcome.

+> The aria, subdued by the piano arrangement, made ample use of Fleming's gorgeous diminuendo.

 After the break we were back in the music salon from which Fleming transported us to Paris via Reynaldo Hahn's setting of Victor Hugo's unnamed poem proclaiming "...if my verses hand wings, wings as a bird has".
 Long creamy lines, perhaps Fleming's most beloved attribute, brought Hugo's poem to sensuous and languid life capturing the reverie of a woman in love.